A version of this article appeared in the Spring 2017 issue of strategy+business.

 Design a Journey

 Experiences matter.
 Experiences are journeys.
 Journeys are designed.
 These statements are fundamental to understanding service design and its delivery.
 Experiences happen over time and, often, over space.
 They are journeys, whether physical (like a flight from Dallas to Detroit) or temporal (like a 10-year relationship with an insurance company) or intellectual (like a consulting engagement).
 For customers, journeys involve need, planning, anticipation, embarkation, the event itself, disembarkation, and memory.
-Companies must analyze and design every stage of that journey, every customer touch point because each is an opportunity to engage — or alienate — a customer.
+Companies must analyze and design every stage of that journey, especially every customer touch point because each is an opportunity to engage — or alienate — a customer.

 Most companies are not designed to think this way.
 Service-industry operating models — their org charts, processes, incentives — were adapted from manufacturing, where metrics are based on the quantity and quality of finished goods rather than the value of interactions with customers.
 These models are designed from production out, not from customer back.
-This is especially disconcerting when we consider that the service industry is responsible for more than three-quarters of U.S. private-sector gross domestic product and about 68 percent worldwide.
+This is especially disconcerting when we consider that the service industry is responsible for more than three-quarters of U.S. private-sector gross domestic product (GDP) and about 68 percent of GDP worldwide.

 The ThedaCare hospital system in Wisconsin runs primary-care clinics that handle about 450,000 patient visits each year.
 Many of those patients need a blood test or other lab work.
 ThedaCare redesigned the patient’s journey step by step so that blood is drawn as soon as the patient gets to an exam room and before the doctor arrives, with the aim of returning results before the end of the visit.
 Doctor and patient can discuss the tests immediately.

 The result: A better-informed and more complete doctor–patient visit; an increased likelihood that a patient will follow instructions; and less time wasted in missed phone calls to discuss test results after the appointment.
-Because ThedaCare owns its labs, it was able to make these service-design choices without increasing patients’ wait times — according to ThedaCare, the net effect of the redesign has been to shorten the duration of a visit.
+Because ThedaCare owns its labs, it was able to make these service-design choices without increasing patients’ wait times.
+According to ThedaCare, the net effect of the redesign has been to shorten the duration of a visit.

-It is difficult to think of a transaction between a buyer and a seller that cannot be made more valuable to both parties by improving its design — both within and outside of the service sector.
+It is difficult to think of a transaction between a buyer and a seller that cannot be made more valuable to both parties by improving its design — both within and outside the service sector.
 Service design can be vital to manufacturers, government agencies, and others whose business is not in services per se.
 Toyota, for example, developed an entirely new dealer network for its premium Lexus marque, precisely because it wanted to design and deliver a level of service that complemented the promise of the brand.

 The 10 Elements of Customer Delight